 How does a participant get to RYLA?

 Transportation of participants to and from the event should be coordinated between parents and the sponsoring Rotary club.
-With two live events, both in the St. Augustine area, parents (and / or Club leaders) will need to bring their attendees to and from the locations.
-Student participants are not prohibited from driving themselves, but encouraged to carpool with other participants if parents/club leaders are not avaialble.
-The dates for the live events will be all day March 25 and all day May 13, 2023.
-Exact times will be posted as they are finalized.
+Student participants are not prohibited from driving themselves, but encouraged to carpool with other participants if parents/club leaders are not available.

 Are all the camp staff required to have criminal background checks?